Spiritusanti/infinity-scroll/README.md

 # infinity-scroll-pets
-infinite scroll project
+Project built following https://www.udemy.com/course/javascript-web-projects-to-build-your-portfolio-resume/ and uses HTML, CSS and Javascript.

-Quick project using the Unsplash API to implement inifite scrolling.
+The project consumes the Unsplash API to provide content for the infinite scroll feature and is geared towards pet lovers!
-Project built using HTML/CSS/Javascript

-Future additions - API search query functionality to let users decide what category of photos they wish to scroll through.